 Irene called him "Bud."

-Madison and Irene Eck had attended high school together in Argyle, Iowa, were long-time sweethearts and were engaged to be married.
+Madison and Irene Eck attended high school together in Argyle, Iowa, were long-time sweethearts and were engaged to be married.
 While he was serving in the Pacific, she took flight lessons and was on the verge of taking a solo flight as a pilot herself when she got word that Madison was missing in action and presumed dead.
 Irene told her daughter that she was heartbroken and never flew again.
-Irene eventually met and married Cindy's father, Wendell Smith, taught grade school for many years, and now is a widow.
+Irene eventually met and married Cindy's father, Wendell Smith, and taught grade school for many years.

 My dad remained in touch with the other men in that tent over the years.